1. News

 — Merlijn The Trader (@MerlijnTrader) April 16, 2025

-From a technical perspective, Ethereum is encountering resistance at the $1,600 and $1,655 mark.
-A decisive breach above these thresholds could pave the way for a rise towards $1,690 and $1,750.
+At a technical level, Ethereum is encountering resistance around the $1,600 and $1,655 thresholds.
+A decisive break beyond these levels could pave the way toward $1,690 and $1,750 in the near future.

 Pectra Upgrade and Ethereum’s Next Chapter: A Hidden Catalyst?

-After several delays attributed to configuration complications and disruptions from an unknown attacker during testnet rollouts, the Pectra upgrade is now slated for implementation on Ethereum’s mainnet on May 7.
+After encountering delays due to configuration problems and disruptions from an unknown assailant affecting testnet deployments, Pectra is finally set to launch on Ethereum’s mainnet on May 7.

-🚀 Ethereum developers have initiated the Pectra upgrade on Hoodi, marking a key milestone as it prepares for its mainnet rollout.#Ethereum #ETHhttps://t.co/eALuuC2dgk
+🚀 Ethereum developers have activated the Pectra upgrade on Hoodi, marking another milestone in preparation for its mainnet deployment.#Ethereum #ETHhttps://t.co/eALuuC2dgk

 — Finance Newso.com (@Finance Newso) March 27, 2025

-This significant update will unfold in two phases, each poised to enhance Ethereum’s performance, scalability, and fee structure substantially.
+This significant upgrade will be implemented in two phases, each poised to enhance Ethereum’s performance, scalability, and fee structure significantly.

-History suggests that Ethereum has the potential for robust rebounds when developer activity is high and fees remain low.
+If past trends hold, Ethereum may experience sharp rebounds when developer activity flourishes and fees remain low.

-With transaction costs now at a five-year low and the Pectra upgrade imminent, opportunities may be fleeting for those looking to engage with the network strategically.
+With transaction costs at a five-year nadir and the Pectra upgrade looming, opportunities may be limited for those looking to capitalize on Ethereum’s growth potential.

 The post Ethereum Fees Crash to 5-Year Low — Just $0.17 Per Transfer.
 Is Mass Adoption Next? appeared first on Finance Newso.